delish07/Intern_Project/README.md

     this transaction is recored automatically in the inventory

     How to Use :
-    The body object should include fields such as name, description, quantity...since this is a "PUT" method all the fields should be included in case of "PATCH" method only partial fields can be include
+    The body object should include fields such as name, description,quantity since this is a "PUT" method all the fields should be included, in case of "PATCH" method only partial fields can be include

 Validations :
     1.id in the url must be a mangodbID